internecivusraptus/CourseProject/README.md

 - meanFreq() variables wasn't considered as true mean variables because of description from original info
 > weighted average of the frequency components to obtain a mean frequency

-- angle() variables wasn't considered as true mean variables because of description from original info
+- Mean columns inside angle() wasn't considered as true mean variables because of description from original info
 > Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable.

+- BodyBody is considered as mistyping, corrected in my dataset.

 # How is it licensed